statichunt/statichunt/content/themes/hugo-bigspring.md

 author: Gethugothemes
 author_link: https://gethugothemes.com/
 date: 2024-09-24T00:00:00.000Z
+description: >-
-description: Bigspring is a modern theme for SaaS businesses with a clean design, multilingual support, and dark mode.
+  Bigspring is a modern theme for SaaS businesses with a clean design, multilingual support, and dark mode.
 It has 17+ pre-designed pages and is ideal for showcasing products, sharing information, and connecting with customers.
 ssg:
   - Hugo
 css:
   - Bootstrap
+ui: []
 cms:
   - Markdown
 category: